Coupled-cluster calculations of neutrinoless double-beta decay in $^{48}$Ca

-Multiplying our matrix element with the a quenching factor $q^{2} = 0.81^{2}$ deduced from two-body currents in a recent coupled-cluster computation of the Ikeda sum-rule in $^{48}$Ca~\cite{gysbers2019}, we obtain $q^2 M^{2\nu}=0.035 \pm 0.002$, which agrees with the experimental value of $M^{2\nu}= 0.035 \pm 0.003$ ~\cite{barabash2019,stoica2013}.
-The Ikeda sum-rule includes all final $1^+$ states in $^{48}$Sc and is similar to Eq.~(\ref{M2vbb_sum}).
+We multiply our matrix element with the a quenching factor $q^{2} = 0.81^{2}$ deduced from two-body currents in a recent coupled-cluster computation of the Ikeda sum-rule in $^{48}$Ca~\cite{gysbers2019} which includes all final $1^+$ states in $^{48}$Sc and is similar to Eq.~(\ref{M2vbb_sum}).
+We obtain $q^2 M^{2\nu}=0.042 \pm 0.001$ which is somewhat larger than the experimental value of $M^{2\nu}= 0.035 \pm 0.003$ ~\cite{barabash2019,stoica2013}.
+This is most likely due to our inability to accurately describe the deformed nature of $^{48}$Ti.
 In a future work we will investigate the role of momentum dependent two-body currents on this decay.
-We verified our methods by performing two $2\nu\beta\beta$ benchmarks, of $^{48}$Ca in the $pf$-shell and of $^{14}$C in a full no-core model space, shown in the supplementary material in Figures~\ref{pfshell2vbb} and~\ref{C14-benchmark-2vbb}, respectively.
+We note that the quenching factor from the Ikeda sum-rule weights all $1^+$ states equally (as there is no energy denominator) and is somewhat larger than the phenomenological value of $q^{2} = 0.74^{2}$~\cite{martinezpinedo1996}.
+We verified our methods by performing two $2\nu\beta\beta$ benchmarks, of $^{48}$Ca in the $pf$-shell and of $^{14}$C in a full no-core model space, which are shown in the Supplemental Material.
 The former is compared with exact diagonalization, and the latter with the NCSM.

 {\it Conclusions.---} Using interactions from chiral EFT and the coupled-cluster method, we computed the nuclear matrix elements for 0$\nu\beta\beta$-decay of $^{48}$Ca$\to^{48}$Ti and found a relatively small value.
 The uncertainties stem from the treatment of nuclear deformation and are supported by extensive benchmarks.
-We also calculated the 2$\nu\beta\beta$-decay of $^{48}$Ca$\to^{48}$Ti and reproduced the experimental value after including the ab-initio quenching factor from two-body currents of the Ikeda sum-rule in $^{48}$Ca.
+We also calculated the 2$\nu\beta\beta$-decay of $^{48}$Ca$\to^{48}$Ti and included the ab-initio quenching factor from two-body currents of the Ikeda sum-rule in $^{48}$Ca.